Schur's theorem: Ramsey theory

 For every positive integer c, S(c) denotes the smallest number S such that for every partition of the integers $\{1,\ldots, S \}$ into c parts, one of the parts contains integers x, y, and z with $x + y = z$.
 Schur's theorem ensures that S(c) is well-defined for every positive integer c.
-The numbers of the form S(c) are called Schur's number.
+The numbers of the form S(c) are called Schur's numbers.

 Folkman's theorem generalizes Schur's theorem by stating that there exist arbitrarily large sets of integers, all of whose nonempty sums belong to the same part.